validmind/developer-framework/scripts/health_insurance/feature_selection.md

 # Encoding the `Gender` Column

-The `Gender` column has values "Male" and "Gender" and so they have been encoded as numbers using the following mapping:
+The `Gender` column has values "Male" and "Female" and so they have been encoded as binary values using the following mapping:

 - 0: Male
 - 1: Female